-7 Layer Bars, also known as Magic Bars, are 7 layers of decadent glory made with nuts, chocolate, cookies, butterscotch, and sweetened condensed milk!
+7 Layer Bars, also known as Hello Dollies or Magic Bars, are 7 layers of decadent glory made with nuts, chocolate, cookies, butterscotch, and sweetened condensed milk!
 This 7 Layer Bar recipe is incredibly easy to make, and always a crowd-pleaser that is perfect for any occasion!
 Plus, they store well in the freezer for later!

 My sweet tooth can't get enough of recipes with chocolate and nuts!
 If you're the same, check our Chocolate Marshmallow Almond Rocky Road Cookies for a chocolatey, nutty cookie, and if you're more in the mood for pie, our Kentucky Chocolate Walnut Pie is amazing!